Abdallah-Youssef/language-change-shortcut/README.md

 # language-change-shortcut

-Chrome extenstion to quickly change the language of some text you wrote in some other alphabet accidentaly.
+Chrome extenstion to quickly change the language of some text you wrote in some other alphabet accidentally.

 # How to install